jackharbon/walkerrr-mobile-app/README.md

 -  overview of the achievements (steps today, coins, quest progress)
 -  manage character
 -  see and buy the shop items
--  see notifications about quests competition
+-  see notifications about quests completion

 ### App presentation on Youtube